University College London

 Trainees complete a total of four ‘open-book’ examinations (meaning that trainees can refer to lecture notes, textbooks and other information sources).
 These happen in late May / early June in Year 1 (Paper 1: Theory and application of clinical psychology methods and Paper 2: Research Methods in Clinical Psychology) and Year 2 (Paper 3: Theory and application of clinical psychology methods and Paper 4: Statistics).

-Course Structure Year 1
+Course Structure: Year 1

 TEACHING

 First year of teaching starts with a 4 1/2 week Induction block (5 days per week) where trainees learn about the course, our support structures and prepare to start placement.
-Teaching then takes place on Tuesdays and Thursdays over three terms, when we start covering a range of Units, including Assessment & Formulation, Central Themes, Professional Issues, Intervention (CBT and Psychodynamic in year 1), Neuropsychology and Research Methods.
+Teaching then takes place on Tuesdays and Thursdays over three terms, when we start covering a range of Units, including Assessment & Formulation, Foundational Concepts, Professional Issues, Intervention (CBT and Psychodynamic in year 1), Neuropsychology and Research Methods.

 PLACEMENT